Ludmila Pagliero

 Ludmila Pagliero (born 15 October 1983) is an Argentinian ballet dancer.
-Since 2003, she dances with the Paris Opera Ballet, where she is a danseuse étoile (the highest rank of the Paris Opera Ballet) since 2012.
+From 2003 to her retirement in 2025, she danced with the Paris Opera Ballet, where she was a danseuse étoile (the highest rank of the Paris Opera Ballet) since 2012.

 Early life

 Pagliero was born in Buenos Aires, in the Palermo district, to an electrician and a masseuse.
 At the age of 8, she started classical dance lessons, but it was a disappointment.
 She switched to jazz, but later went back to classical dance at the suggestion of her teacher.

 Her new dance teacher suggested she should participate in the entrance competition for the Instituto Superior de Arte of the Teatro Colón.
 Though it was challenging, she was accepted, then 10 years old.